papajessie/swcpy/docs/translate.md

     trp_desc_ATTE 'Rebel mechanics have made special modifications to keep these Clone Wars era AT-TE walkers running.
 They are equipped to take on infantry and vehicles alike, but slow and vulnerable to anti-vehicle fire.' trp_desc_ApeMan 'The Empire rarely enlists non-human species in its military.
 However, the Ongidae are strong and disciplined, making them an ideal foot-soldier unit.
-[CC3366]Resilience: The longer this unit remains in battle, the less damage it takes from attacks, and the more damage it deals.[-]' trp_desc_Bantha 'Banthas are indigenous to Tatooine and are used by the Rebel alliance as a sturdy beast of war, trained to ram walls and knock them down.' trp_desc_BigMouthAlien 'The amphibious Drabatan Saboteurs are fierce commandos on the battlefield, charging into combat with full-throated war cries.
+[CC3366]Resilience: The longer this unit remains in battle, the less damage it takes from attacks, and the more damage it deals.[-]' trp_desc_Bantha 'Banthas are indigenous to Tatooine and are used by the Rebel alliance as a sturdy beast of war, trained to ram walls and knock them down.' trp_desc_BetaTroop 'A mercenary mounted atop a powerful Orbak.
+Targeting Barracks, Factories and Cantinas, they close in quickly and devastate anything caught in the blast of their SX-21 Scatter Blaster.' trp_desc_BetaTroopEqp 'Riding a hardier breed of Orbak and equipped with more powerful ordanance, the Elite Orbak Marauder takes to the battlefield with increased health and damage.' trp_desc_BigMouthAlien 'The amphibious Drabatan Saboteurs are fierce commandos on the battlefield, charging into combat with full-throated war cries.
 The Drabatan Saboteur employs a sonic grenade to create micro-fractures in enemy defenses, temporarily increasing the damage taken.' trp_desc_ChampionEmpireDroideka 'This Clone Wars era Droideka was refurbished by smugglers to protect Contraband.
 Combat improvements have made it highly lethal, but maintenance heavy.
 Shielded and highly mobile, the Droideka Sentinel excels against troops.' trp_desc_ChampionEmpireDroidekaSample 'This Clone Wars era Droideka was refurbished by smugglers to protect Contraband.
 Combat improvements have made it highly lethal, but maintenance heavy.
 Shielded and highly mobile, the Droideka Sentinel excels against troops.'